leon4rd/test/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## Thanks for explaining the word "many" to me.
+It means a lot.